 One of the leading features of small town life is that on several occasions during the year a substantial part of the population, young and old, gathers at some central place for a townwide meeting, a parade, or holiday festivities.
 These events are a means to bring everybody together and to reaffirm their participation in a small community.
-Community celebrations will be the topic of both our new exhibition, and a talk on May 17th at 11 am by Dusty Griffin.
+Community celebrations will be the topic of both our new exhibition curated by Dusty Griffin.

 These townwide events are a prominent part of the Williamstown’s annual calendar, and have been going on for a long time.
 Some events — Town Meeting, Memorial Day, Independence Day – have been recognized or celebrated for more than a century.
 The Williams College commencement exercises have drawn large numbers of townspeople ever since the early 19th century.
 Others are relatively new – the Holiday Walk, for example.
 Some, an annual feature for many decades, are no longer celebrated: the Fireman’s Ball, the Grange Fair.
 And even the ones we continue to celebrate today have not always taken the same form.

 This exhibit looks at a number of the townwide events in Williamstown, and by means of old photographs, posters, programs, newspaper clippings, and other artifacts traces how these occasions have been celebrated over the years.